CtrlK

 Workflow Clarity

 The workflow section provides a clear decision tree for routing to the right guide, and the checklist is helpful.
-However, there are no explicit validation checkpoints or feedback loops in the main workflow — no 'verify deployment succeeded' step, no 'test locally before deploying' guidance.
-For a skill involving deployment (a potentially destructive/complex operation), this gaps caps the score at 2.
+However, there are no explicit validation checkpoints or feedback loops in the main workflow — no 'verify auth works before proceeding' or 'test locally before deploying' steps.
+For a multi-step process involving deployment and resource configuration, this is a gap.

 2 / 3